 NOTE: It typically takes the IC Unit less than a week to issue an ICEC; in most cases, they mail out the ICEC within 2 to 3 days of receiving an application.

 Got questions about the process?
-Contact Carissa Jones at 406-444-9029.
+Check the ICCU FAQ page or contact Carissa Jones at 406-444-9029.

-status.
+There are three steps, each with it's own parts; in short, you must get a guide license, then obtain liability insurance, then apply for Independent Contractor status.
 Each step MUST be completed before you go on to the next, so plan ahead and make sure you allow up to a month for all steps to be completed.

-- Work Comp laws at 39-71-417(1) (a) (i), MCA state:
+Work Comp laws at 39-71-417(1) (a) (i), MCA state: